chaitanya-sharmaa/axon/README.md

 ## License

-This project is licensed under the MIT License.
+This is an Open Source Project

 ## Architecture